 - Playbook 3: Pricing/mutual outcome plan

 Just here for the Sales Playbook Templates?
-No worries.
-Download the Sales Playbook Templates, here!
+No worries!
+You can download the Sales Playbook Templates, here!

-Every aspect of the sales cycle should be broken down to determine the essential resources, questions, and talking points to hit during calls.
+Every aspect of the sales cycle should be broken down to determine the essential resources, questions, and talking points your reps need to hit during their calls.

-Here are some important conversation topics to hit during the opening conversation:
+Here are some important points to hit during the opening conversation:

 - Confirm attendees

-- Confirm that the time still works for everyone
+- Confirm that the scheduled time still works for everyone

 - Ask for recording consent